-- A 10 percent late payment penalty will apply on the remaining balance due if the tax paid by the original due date of the return is less than 90 percent of the total tax due.
+A 10 percent late payment penalty will apply on the remaining balance due if the tax paid by the original due date of the return is less than 90 percent of the total tax due.
 If the 90 percent rule is met, any remaining balance due must be paid with the estate or trust return on or before the expiration of the extension period to avoid the late payment penalty.
-A fiduciary may file the return at any time within the extension period but it must be filed on or before the end of the extension period to avoid the late filing penalty. - (F) Signature.
+A fiduciary may file the return at any time within the extension period but it must be filed on or before the end of the extension period to avoid the late filing penalty.

+Signature.
 The fiduciary or authorized representative must sign Form D-407.
 The return must also be signed by the person or in the name of the firm or corporation preparing the fiduciary's return for compensation.
-The daytime telephone number of the fiduciary should be shown so that he may be reached if additional information is needed to process the return.
-For tax due returns only, the preparer's facsimile signature is acceptable provided the preparer submits with the return a letter, manually signed by the preparer, identifying each return bearing the facsimile signature by taxpayer name and identifying number and a declaration under penalty of perjury that the facsimile signature on each return is the signature used by the preparer to sign the return. - (G) When and to whom the tax must be paid.
+The daytime telephone number of the fiduciary should be shown so the fiduciary can be reached if additional information is needed to process the return.
+For information regarding paid preparer authorization, see page 16 of the Individual Income Tax Instructions (Form D-401).

+When and to whom the tax must be paid.
 The tax of an estate or trust must be paid in full when the return is filed.
-The tax may be paid by check or money order payable in U.S. dollars to the North Carolina Department of Revenue or in cash at any local revenue office.
-Important: The Department will not accept a check or money order unless it is drawn on a U.S. (domestic) bank and the funds are payable in U.S. dollars. - (H) Penalties and interest.
-For failure to file a timely estate or trust return, the penalty is 5 percent of the tax per month with a \$5 minimum and a 25 percent maximum.
-Returns filed after April 15 without a valid extension are subject to a late payment penalty of 10 percent of the unpaid tax (minimum \$5).
+The tax may be paid by check or money order payable in U.S. dollars to the North Carolina Department of Revenue.
+Important: The Department will not accept a check or money order unless it is drawn on a U.S. (domestic) bank and the funds are payable in U.S. dollars.

+Penalties and interest.
+For failure to file a timely estate or trust return, the penalty is 5 percent of the net tax due per month with a 25 percent maximum.
+Returns filed after April 15 without a valid extension are also subject to a late payment penalty of 10 percent of the unpaid tax.
 In addition, penalties are provided for fraud, for willful failure to file on time, and for willful attempt to evade or defeat the tax.
 Taxes also bear interest from the due date until the date paid.

-- (I) Copy of governing instrument.
-A copy of the decedent's will or the trust instrument is not required unless the Department of Revenue requests it.
-If the Department requests it, file a copy (including any amendments) with the following: - (1) A signed statement under affirmation that the copy of the will is true and complete. - (2) A statement listing the provisions of the will or the trust instrument that divides the income among the estate or trust and the beneficiaries. - (J) Specific Instructions for Form NC K-1.
+Copy of governing instrument.
+Acopy of the decedent's will or the trust instrument is not required unless the Department requests it.
+If the Department requests a copy, file the copy (including any amendments) with the following:

+(1) A signed statement under affirmation that the copy of the will is true and complete.

+(2) A statement listing the provisions of the will or the trust instrument that divide the income among the estate or trust and the beneficiaries.

+Specific Instructions for Form NC K-1.
 Schedule NC K-1 for Form D-407 is used by an estate or trust to report each beneficiary's share of income, adjustments, tax credits, etc. Prepare and give a Schedule NC K-1 to each person who was a beneficiary of the estate or trust at any time during the year.
 Schedule NC K-1 must be provided to each beneficiary on or before the day on which the estate or trust return is required to be filed.